bd-j/prospector/doc/quickstart.rst

 Since we can make predictions and we have data and uncertainties, we should be able to construct a likelihood function.
 Here we'll use the pre-defined default posterior probability function.
-We also set some some sampling related keywords to make the fit go a little faster, though it should still take of order tens of minutes.
+We also set some sampling related keywords to make the fit go a little faster, though it should still take of order tens of minutes.

 .. code:: python

     from prospect.fitting import lnprobfn, fit_model
-    fitting_kwargs = dict(nlive_init=400, nested_method="rwalk", nested_target_n_effective=1000)
+    fitting_kwargs = dict(nlive_init=400, nested_method="rwalk", nested_target_n_effective=1000, nested_dlogz_init=0.05)
     output = fit_model(obs, model, sps, optimize=False, dynesty=True, lnprobfn=lnprobfn, noise=noise_model, **fitting_kwargs)
     result, duration = output["sampling"]